sherazsalahuddin/sherazsalahuddin.github.io/sqlintro.md

-# SQL Basics and Beyond
+# About SQL

-Here we go through some basic SQL Queries and move on to not so basic stuff
+Here we go through some variations of SQL Queries

-## Basics

 Say we have a table of Employees as below